100 Notable alumni of

 -

 James Nathaniel Brown was an American professional football player, civil rights activist, and actor.
 He played as a fullback for the Cleveland Browns of the National Football League (NFL) from 1957 to 1965.
-Considered one of the greatest running backs of all time, as well as one of the greatest players in NFL history, Brown was selected to a Pro Bowl and All-Pro team every season he was in the league, and was recognized as the AP NFL Most Valuable Player three times.
+Widely considered one of the greatest running backs of all time, as well as one of the greatest players in NFL history, Brown was selected to a Pro Bowl and All-Pro team every season he was in the league, and was recognized as the AP NFL Most Valuable Player three times.
 Brown won an NFL championship with the Browns in 1964.
 He led the league in rushing yards in eight out of his nine seasons, and by the time he retired, he held most major rushing records.
-In 2002, he was named by The Sporting News as the greatest professional football player ever.
+In 1999, he was named the greatest professional football player ever by The Sporting News and the Associated Press.

 -